congard/algine/doc/lua.md

 Secondly, we need Lua to simplify developer's lives - not all projects need to be written in C++, so in this case easy to learn language like Lua would be a great solution.

-And finally, we need Lua to create Editor, since it will much easier to create it using language like Lua.
+And finally, we need Lua to create Editor, since it will be much easier to create it using language like Lua.

 ## Classes